-The 2019/20 MTREF process commenced with a technical analysis of previous years' performance outcomes, an assessment of the economic outlook, and consultation with various role-players.
+The 2020/21 MTREF process commenced with a technical analysis of previous years' performance outcomes, an assessment of the economic outlook, and consultation with various role-players.
 The process encompassed the following:

 South Africa was downgraded by two rating agencies.
 The downgrading may have a negative impact on prices of all commodities imported as well as interest rates.
 These economic challenges will continue to pressurise municipal revenue generation and collection levels.
 Hence a conservative approach is advised for projecting revenue.
 Municipalities will have to improve their efforts to limit non-priority spending and to implement stringent cost-containment measures.
+Municipalities along with other sectors will play a key role in reviving and reforming the economy of a post covid-19 South Africa.